movebit/move/language/move-analyzer/editors/code/README.md

    different colors.

 ### Troubleshooting
+Please note: If you don't see the version number, you can refer to the troubleshooting section."

+#### [1] cannot find the 'sui-move-analyzer' program
+##### 1) windows
+If you are installing this extension on a Windows system and have followed the steps in Section 1.A by running the windows-installer.msi, but executing 'sui-move-analyzer --version' in the command line doesn't find the 'sui-move-analyzer' program, the issue may be that VSCode cannot locate the configured environment variables.
+You can try the following:

+   1. Restart VSCode and install the 'sui-move-analyzer' VSCode extension.
+   2. In the Windows system settings, find the user environment variable 'Path.'
+Look for an entry ending with 'MoveBit\sui-move-analyzer\,' and copy it.
+   3. Open the extension settings for 'sui-move-analyzer' in the VSCode extension store.
+In the 'sui-move-analyzer > server:path' entry, add the path ending with 'MoveBit\sui-move-analyzer\' before 'sui-move-analyzer.'
+The final result should look like: 'C:\Users\Windows\AppData\Local\Apps\MoveBit\sui-move-analyzer\'
+   4. Try running 'sui-move-analyzer --version' in the command line again.

+##### 2) mac & linux
 If you see an error message *language server executable 'sui-move-analyzer' could not be found* in the bottom-right of your Visual Studio Code screen when opening a Move file, it means that the `sui-move-analyzer` executable could not be found in your `PATH`.
 You may try the following: